 When you hear about a flight being diverted, you might think of delays, missed connections or frustration.
 But there is another side to the story: relief.
 Passengers onboard DL275 were safe.

-They were taken care of, offered accommodations and rebooked.
+They were taken care of, offered accommodations, and rebooked.
 In today’s travel climate, knowing that your airline is equipped to handle emergencies should offer peace of mind.

 It also brings attention to travel readiness.
 Many passengers don’t realize the value of having travel insurance or knowing their rights under an airline’s contract of carriage.
-Events like this show why understanding your protections during flight disruptions is so important.

 What to Do If Your Flight Gets Diverted Like Delta Flight DL275